ByrtusFilip/english-for-designers/06-storytelling/index.md

 Let's face it, you heard these in your head before:

 <i>
-1. It was luck or coincidance
+1. It was luck or a coincidance
 2. Im not good enough for this
 3. I must do this alone
 4. I must be perfect at everything

-5. Don't ask, they'll think you're stupid
+5. Don't ask, they'll think you are stupid
 </i>

 Yea, I guessed so.